4chirinos/hackathon/README.md

 **Note**: Don't forget it is using google search to find results, so **you can apply different filters to narrow the scope**.

 **Check filters**: https://support.google.com/websearch/answer/2466433?hl=en

+## Issues

+- It requires a linkedin accout, so it requires an email account too.
+Preferably a **GMAIL** account, because it seems that the CCS style from linkedin page varies a little bit based on the type of the email account (not confirmed)

+- From time to time, linkedin page show up modals or security checks because of the bot behavior that the script has.
+In that case the script will fail.
+Try running again the script and hopefully it will work.
+Otherwise, try setting a breakpoint in the section of code where the message appears and solve it manually (human interaction).
+If it doesn't help, maybe the account is already banned (not confirmed)

+- Eventually, in a matter of one day, linkedin blocks the account because it is detected as a bot.
+Try not running too much tests, maybe it will help the account last longer (not confirmed)